Belan-Mihail/drf_api_paint_picture/README.md

 ### Plan Model

-- The model was created to provide the user with the ability to create, view, edit and delete pictures on the site. this model contains the following fields
+- The model was created to provide the user with the ability to create, view, edit and delete plans on the site. this model contains the following fields

 - owner
    - type: ForeignKey(User)